 Rose petals were also dropped in wine to counteract drunkenness.
 Victorious Roman armies were showered with rose petals as they paraded through the streets.

 In ancient Rome, flower festivals were held in honor of the goddess Flora.
 Both men and women were awarded flower wreaths for victory in athletic competitions.

 Symbolic Flowers in Religion

-Rose wreaths have been unearthed in ancient Egyptian tombs.
-The flower symbolism of the lotus played an important role in the ancient Egyptian religion.
-In addition, Confucian and Buddhist religious documents contain references to roses.
+Symbolic flowers go back millennia in cultures around the world.
+For example, rose wreaths have been unearthed in ancient Egyptian tombs.
+In addition, the symbolism of the lotus played an important role in the ancient Egyptian religion.
+In other cultures, Confucian and Buddhist religious documents contain references to roses.

 The Victorian Language of Flowers

 The significance of symbolic flowers increased in the Victorian era and with advent of the Impressionists.
 Symbolic flower paintings were everywhere: murals, fabrics, costumes, calligraphic art, illustrations, interior accessories and more.
 The unending variations of flower forms kept the interest in flower paintings high as new flowers were imported from the East and the New World.

 The Victorian language of flowers is an example of detailed symbolism invested in a particular subject.
 Keep in mind that artwork for interior decor can be chosen with symbolic flowers in mind.
 Choosing an image or gift based on symbolic flowers for yourself or someone you love encapsulates the values or feelings that you want to convey.

 Read a full article on The Language of Flowers.

 The appeal of flower paintings and flowers in all forms of decor is timeless and crosses all national boundaries.
 Top publishers continue to find that flower paintings are successful in nearly all markets and in nearly all price ranges.
 Not only do flower paintings cross all demographic groups by income and education, but flower paintings appeal to people in all age groups as well.